 \section{Conclusion}

 This paper introduces new semiparametric Bayesian procedures that satisfy the Bernstein-von Mises results in the DiD setup.
-Our first proposal, based on standard Gaussian process priors, provides a Bayesian analog to the outcome regression in \cite{heckman1997matching}.
-Through simulations, we show that it performs well in models that are not overly complex and, since no propensity score specification is required, it is not sensitive to the overlap issues.
-Our second, double robust proposal incorporates prior/posterior corrections based on estimated propensity scores.
+Our first proposal provides a Bayesian analog to the outcome regression in \cite{heckman1997matching}.
+Through simulations, we show that it performs well in models that are not overly complex and, since no propensity score specification is required, it is not sensitive to weaker overlap.
+Our second, doubly robust proposal incorporates prior/posterior corrections based on estimated propensity scores.
 In simulations it works well for complex models, i.e., when the number of covariates is large.
-Overall, our Bayesian methods exhibit remarkable finite sample performance, while adapting to the functional form of the conditional mean function.
-Although our focus is primarily on the DiD panel data case, we also discuss extensions to the repeated cross-section case and staggered interventions.
+Overall, both Bayesian methods exhibit remarkable finite-sample performance, while adapting to the functional form of the conditional mean function.
+Although the paper mainly focuses on the canonical DiD panel-data case, it also discusses extensions to clustered data and staggered interventions.